glennblock/extensions/attachment.md

 ...
 --AaB03x
 ```
-## Receiving items with attachments
+## Receiving items with attachment links
 A client MAY receive a response that contains `items` with links that represent downloadable attachments.

 ### Attachment render value